 Population health research is being transformed by the increasing wealth of complex data.
 New high-dimensional epidemiological datasets provide novel opportunities for systematic approaches to understanding the relationships between risk factors and disease outcomes.
-This programme will build on our successes in collating data and implementing software to automate causal inference using Mendelian randomization (MR-Base, www.mrbase.org), and in literature mining (MELODI, www.melodi.biocompute.org.uk).
-We will implement a new graph database (EpiGraphDB) that integrates causal estimates with comprehensive data on relationships between traits, risk factors, biomarkers, intervention targets and diseases.
-Using EpiGraphDB we will develop new methods to explore the relationships between risk factors and disease, enabling new causal hypotheses to be generated and explored.
+This programme is building on our successes in collating data (e.g. IEU OpenGWAS) and implementing software to automate causal inference using Mendelian randomization (e.g. MR-Base), and in literature mining (e.g. MELODI).
+We have implemented a new graph database (EpiGraphDB) that integrates causal estimates with comprehensive data on relationships between traits, risk factors, biomarkers, intervention targets and diseases.
+Using EpiGraphDB we are developing new methods to explore the relationships between risk factors and disease, enabling new causal hypotheses to be generated and explored.

 Aims and Objectives